We’re working to make the Calder Valley route between Manchester Victoria and Bradford Interchange via Halifax more reliable

 - Track has also been remodelled around Rochdale station to connect the new bay platform to the network and allow faster services to pass through the station.
 This will contribute to a cut in journey times on the Calder Valley line.

 - Completely renewed the track through Sowerby Bridge Station.

-Once complete, we will have upgraded over 19 miles of the Calder Valley route to allow faster trains to run on the network.
+Once complete, we will have upgraded over 19 miles of the Calder Valley route to allow more trains, with more seats and greater capacity for passengers to run on the network.